mikeosei/Ethernaut-CTF-Level-Explanations/Fallback.md

 //bad code because attempting explicit external function call.
 Receive needs to be implicity invoked by EVM when a contract is called without specifying an existing function. receive()
 ```
 Smart contracts can implement at most one fallback and one receive.
 The EVM will call either of them in instances where calls to a contract are made without specifying an existing function.
-A contract is a collection of fields and functions and just calling a contract instances where contracts are called incorrectly are when a EOA or another contract calls a function that does not exist.
+A contract is a collection of fields and functions and the caller should specify an existing function or else the receive or fallback will be called.
 ``` solidity
 contract Foo {
 event Type(String color);